 The BFO is also increasingly recognised as a thought leader, frequently receiving requests for comment on issues as they affect the industry.
 The BFO is a valuable initiative demonstrating global leadership by Australian finance professionals – the Dutch Banking Oath, a compulsory oath taken by some 90,000 Dutch bankers after the global financial crisis, has been modeled on The BFO and was introduced after discussions with The BFO Board.

-View this short film where the Board and Policy Council of The BFO talk about the importance of ethics, integrity and trust.
+View this short film where industry leaders talk more about the importance of ethics, integrity and trust.

 The banking and finance Oath

 The Oath contains a set of principles which people in the banking and finance industry can adopt in their work.